martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC maintains the acknowledgment (ACK) clocking of AIMD TCP by increasing the congestion window only at the reception of an ACK.
-It does not make any change to the fast recovery and retransmit of AIMD TCP, such as TCP-NewReno {{!RFC6582}}{{!RFC6675}}.
-During congestion avoidance after a congestion event where a packet loss is detected by duplicate ACKs or a network congestion is detected by ACKs with ECN-Echo flags {{!RFC3168}}, CUBIC changes the window increase function of AIMD TCP.
+It does not make any changes to the TCP Fast Recovery and Fast Retransmit algorithms {{!RFC6582}}{{!RFC6675}}.

+During congestion avoidance after a congestion event where a packet loss is detected by duplicate ACKs or by receiving packets carrying ECE flags {{!RFC3168}}, CUBIC changes the window increase function of AIMD TCP.

 CUBIC uses the following window increase function: